MichalMeshi/HebHandTaleApp-ClientSide/README.md

 **Run the application**
-In order to run the application you need to download the server side from here: https://github.com/PeninaSchuss/HebHandTaleApp-ServerSide, and look in the README there to know how to run the server. after that, you just need to run the client side - this project in the file MainActivity.java.
+In order to run the application you need to download the server side from here: https://github.com/PeninaSchuss/HebHandTaleApp-ServerSide, and look in the README there to know how to run the server. after that, you just need to run the file MainActivity.java in order to run this appliction.